N’Golo Kante’s injury is a devastating blow to Chelsea’s title defence.

 However, Chelsea still have an exceptional side and here are three ways they can cope with Kante’s absence.

-Despite Antonio Conte using a 3-4-3 to win the league last season, the Italian was an advocate for the 3-5-2 at Juventus and has used that system on occasion this season, most notably the tactically brilliant performance in the 2-1 win away to Tottenham Hotspur at Wembley.
+Despite Antonio Conte using a 3-4-3 to win the league last season, the Italian was an advocate for the 3-5-2 at Juventus and has used that system occasionally this season, most notably the tactically brilliant performance in the 2-1 win away to Tottenham Hotspur at Wembley.

 With Kante missing for Chelsea, the Blues may look to make up for the inevitable energy loss and tackling ability by putting more numbers in the middle.